Mermade/openapi-gui/README.md

 * <del>Update form formatting to reflect the hierarchy (endpoint -> methods -> parameters)</del>
 * <del>Add code to show/hide methods for an endpoint, and parameters for a method</del>
+* <del>JavaScript for editing option lists for Parameters marked as enumerated</del>